 I'm sorry, sir.

-By by forcing the issue now, it puts it up into the press and it forces it the issue to be on until the the uh court gets back into session, which is in line with the electoral time frame by enforcing the federal law through the state right now, you don't have those voters getting on board,
+By forcing the issue now, it puts it up into the press and it forces the issue to be on until the court gets back into session, which is in line with the electoral timeframe.

-therefore, and you keep it into the media as the headline the whole time, it's definitely gonna do like you stated earlier, backfire on the Democrats so much so that you will see other states uh potentially that were on the fifth of supporting this actually come forward and support it and be in uh coalition with Arizona.
+It's definitely going to do, like you stated earlier, backfire on the Democrats so much so that you will see other states potentially that were on the fence of supporting this actually come forward and support it and be in coalition with Arizona.

-Yeah, I I I understand the theory.
+Yeah, I understand the theory.

 I understand the theory.